Continuous Integration — Design Decisions and Hurdles

 - Bootstrap Scoop (the package manager

-apps/rehuco-agent/launcher/README.mdrecommends for a developer's own machine) — it isn't present on the runner and would need its own install-and-trust step before it could install anything, unlike Chocolatey which is ready to use. - Hand-duplicate the
+packages/rehuco-agent/launcher/README.mdrecommends for a developer's own machine) — it isn't present on the runner and would need its own install-and-trust step before it could install anything, unlike Chocolatey which is ready to use. - Hand-duplicate the

 uic/rcc/magickinvocations in the workflow YAML — this would re-derive the OS-native--python-pathsseparator logic (;on Windows,:elsewhere) that the Makefile already got right for issue #15, creating a second place for that fix to drift out of sync.